CARTER, Viola (Arrington)

 CARTER - Viola (nee Arrington)

-March 10, 2019.
-Beloved wife of the late Charles H. Carter; loving sister of Rommie Sr. (Ethel A.), Belinda C. Arrington; sister-in-law of Joseph Spencer and Shirley Bell; aunt of a host of nieces, nephews and survived by other family and friends.
-Wake Saturday 11 AM, Funeral 12 Noon at Greater Love Fellowship Church, 2205 Genesee St. Private burial at St. Matthews Cemetery.
-Arrangements by alan r. core funeral home.
+March 10, 2019, beloved wife of the late Charles H. Carter; loving sister of Rommie, Sr. (Ethel A.), Belinda C. Arrington; sister-in-law of Joseph Spencer and Shirley Bell; aunt of a host of nieces, nephews; survived by a host of other family and friends.
+Wake Saturday, March 23, 2019 at 11 AM.
+Funeral 12 Noon at Greater Love Fellowship Church, 2205 Genesee St. Interment St. Matthew's Cemetery.
+Arrangements by ALAN R. CORE FUNERAL HOME.

 Funeral Home: